 The following is a report about tetracycline laced beer consumed by Nubians who lived between 350 and 550 A.D.
 However, Egyptians and other Nilotic peoples consumed beer as early as 3000 B.C.
-Nubian beer is especially praised in the Ancient Pyramid Texts where Osiris the King is offered two bowls of Nubian beer (Utterance 151).
+The fermentation process was perceived to be a gift from the High God.
+Nubian beer is mentioned in the Ancient Pyramid Texts (Utterance 151): "O Osiris the King, provide yourself with the ferment which issued from you - 2 bowls of Nubian beer."

 Clearly, there is a ancient precedent for what George Armelagos found.